 We believe in an honest, upfront pricing structure so you know exactly what the tour will cost before you book.
 On our group tours we avoid local payments, ‘optional extras’ or forcing our clients to go through the annoying procedure of splitting every meal bill.

-Our tours are provided on a predominantly full board basis, with drinking water, government permits, entrance fees and transport all included.
+Our tours are provided on a predominantly full board basis, with government permits, entrance fees and transport all included.

 For us Responsible Travel coincides with Responsible Business, designing adventures with the local people, culture and eco-system in mind.
 We are very aware of the economic, ecological and ethical impact tourism can have on ancient cultures and fragile environments.

 We realise that taking clients through these regions can have a detrimental impact if not handled responsibly and as such, on all of our tours we go to great lengths to minimise the negative and accentuate the positive – after all, there are also many good things that the traveller can bring!